rust-lang-nursery/rust-cookbook/src/development_tools/debugging/config_log/log-custom.md

-<a name="ex-log-custom"></a>
 ## Log messages to a custom location

 [![log-badge]][log] [![log4rs-badge]][log4rs] [![cat-debugging-badge]][cat-debugging]

-Configures log to be output into custom location with [log4rs]. [log4rs] can use either an external YAML file or a programmatically constructed configuration.
+[log4rs] configures log output to a custom location. [log4rs] can use either an external YAML file or a builder configuration.

-Firstly creates the log configuration with [`log4rs::append::file::FileAppender`] using a custom pattern from [`log4rs::encode::pattern`].
+Create the log configuration with [`log4rs::append::file::FileAppender`].
+An appender defines the logging destination.
+The configuration continues with encoding using a custom pattern from [`log4rs::encode::pattern`].

-Secondly assigns it to the [`log4rs::config::Config`] which has a root appender that uses the previously created `logfile` appender.
-Subsequently sets the default [`log::LevelFilter`] so that any logs with `Info` level or higher will be sent to the logger.
+Assigns the configuration to [`log4rs::config::Config`] and sets the default [`log::LevelFilter`].

 ```rust,no_run
 # #[macro_use]